 Gladiators also fought animals such as lions and tigers.
 Furthermore fights sometimes took place on artificial lakes.
 Small ships were launched on an artificial lake and sea battles called naumachia were held on them.

 From about 55 AD some women fought as gladiators but the practice was banned in 200 AD.

-Not surprisingly a gladiators life was usually short.
+Not surprisingly a gladiator’s life was usually short.
 However, a defeated gladiator could appeal for mercy by holding up the first finger of his left hand.
-If the crowd wanted him to die they held their fists with the thumb pointing down.
+If the crowd wanted him to die they held their fists with their thumb pointing down.
 If they wanted him to live they concealed their thumb inside their fists.
 The last gladiatorial fights were held in the early-5th century.

 Last revised 2024